rschwess/tutorial_dl_for_genomics/dl_for_genomics_tutorial_notebook.md

 import os
 ```

+    Using TensorFlow backend.
+    /home/ron/anaconda3/envs/dl_tutorial/lib/python3.6/importlib/_bootstrap.py:219: RuntimeWarning: compiletime version 3.5 of module 'tensorflow.python.framework.fast_tensor_util' does not match runtime version 3.6
+      return f(*args, **kwds)

-I wrote two helper functions to convert the sequence into a hot encoded sequences and a wrapper to read in and assemble the data.
+I wrote two helper functions to convert the sequences into hot encoded sequences and a wrapper to read in and assemble the data.
 Feel free to skip over this but you might want to have a quick look and understand how we format the data.
-The hot encoding transforms the sequence into a X x 4 array whith rows corresponding to the sequence position and the columns representing the 4 DNA bases.
-The respective base column that matches the sequences at that position is 1 the rest 0.
+The hot encoding transforms the sequence into an X x 4 array whith rows corresponding to the sequence position and the columns representing the 4 DNA bases.
+The respective base column that matches the sequence at that position is 1 the rest 0.

 ```python